-- The draft of these guidelines was submitted to the AEWA Technical Committee (TC) in Feburary 2012.
-The comments were used to prepare this final version and the draft was approved by the AEWA TC at the end of Febuary 2012. - The draft of these guidelines was also submitted to a selection of members of the IUCN/SSC Re-introduction Specialist Group and other re-introduction specialists, including Philip McGowan, Chris Bowden, Mark Stanley Price, Pritpal Soorae and Philip Seddon, and the comments received were used to prepare this final version. - In April 2012, the AEWA Standing Committee approved the submission of the draft guidelines to the 5th Session of the Meeting of the Parties to AEWA, 14-18 May 2012 in La Rochelle, France.
+First draft: Submitted to the AEWA Technical Committee in February 2012.

+- Second draft: Submitted to a selection of members of the IUCN/SSC Re-introduction Specialist Group and other re-introduction specialists, including Philip McGowan, Chris Bowden, Mark Stanley Price, Pritpal Soorae and Philip Seddon. - Final draft: Submitted to the 7th Meeting of the AEWA Standing Committee in April 2012 and approved by the 5th Session of the Meeting of the Parties to AEWA, 14-18 May 2012 in La Rochelle, France.